Malabika Sarker: Early life and education

-Sarker trained in medicine at the Chittagong University of Engineering & Technology.
+Malabika Sarker graduated from Chittagong Medical College.
 After completing her medical training, she joined the Marie Stopes Clinical Society.
 She moved to the Karolinska Institute in Sweden, where she completed a certificate in Gender and International Health.
 Sarker worked toward a master of public health at Harvard T.H.
 Chan School of Public Health.
-After securing her master's diploma Sarker returned to Europe, where she completed her doctoral research at Heidelberg University.
-Her doctorate looked at women in Burkina Faso's awareness of HIV.
+After securing her master's degree, Sarker returned to Europe, where she completed her doctoral research at Heidelberg University.
+Her doctorate research explored women in Burkina Faso's awareness of HIV.